floooh/floooh.github.io/_drafts/2021-07-25-emulator-coding-with-zig.md

 The KC85 (more specifically, the KC85/2, /3 and /4) was a series of East German 8-bit computers built between 1984 and 1989.
-The hardware was built around the U880 CPU clocked at 1.75 MHz (the U880 was the East German "unlicensed clone" of the Z80), one U855 (== Z80 PIO), and one U857 (== Z80 CTC).
+The hardware was built around the a Z80-compatible CPU clocked at 1.75 MHz, one Z80 PIO, one U857 (== Z80 CTC).
+and 32+8 KBytes to 128+20 KBytes of RAM and ROM.
 The video hardware was completely hardwired and produced a PAL image with 320x256 pixels.

-The address decoding for chip-selection, chip-IO and memory banking was implemented with simple and standard logic chips on the KC85/2 and /3 and partly with a PROM on the KC85/4 (so unlike most Western home computers, there was no custom chip at all in this system).
+The address decoding for chip-selection, chip-IO and memory banking was implemented with simple and standard logic chips on the KC85/2 and /3 and partly with a PROM on the KC85/4 (so unlike most Western home computers, there were *no* custom chip at all in this system).

 The KC85/2 and /3 had 16 KByte of system RAM, 16 KByte hardwired video RAM and the operating system in an 8 KByte ROM at the end of the address space.